vectordotdev/vector/rfcs/2022-08-22-11563-component-demo-mode.md

 - Allow users to configure the shape of the data if relevant.
 - Expand to generate Traces and Metrics.
 - Expand to Transforms that accept external data.
+- Add a config option to specify a seed so the demo logs produced are reproducible.